quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Reordering Threshold:

-: A variable-length integer that indicates the maximum packet reordering before eliciting an immediate ACK.
-If no ACK_FREQUENCY frames have been received, the endpoint immediately acknowledges any subsequent packets that are received out of order, as specified in
+: A variable-length integer that indicates the maximum packet reordering before eliciting an immediate ACK, as specified in {#out-of-order}.
-  {{Section 13.2 of QUIC-TRANSPORT}}, corresponding to a default value of 1.
+  If no ACK_FREQUENCY frames have been received, the endpoint immediately acknowledges any subsequent packets that are received out of order, as specified in {{Section 13.2 of QUIC-TRANSPORT}}, corresponding to a default value of 1.
   A value of 0 indicates out-of-order packets do not elicit an immediate ACKs.

 ACK_FREQUENCY frames are ack-eliciting.
 When an ACK_FREQUENCY frame is lost, the sender is encouraged to send another ACK_FREQUENCY frame, unless an ACK_FREQUENCY frame with a larger Sequence Number value has already been sent.
 However, it is not forbidden to retransmit the lost frame (see Section 13.3 of
-{{QUIC-TRANSPORT}), as the receiver will ignore duplicate or out-of-order ACK_FREQUENCY frames based on the Sequence Number.
+{{QUIC-TRANSPORT}}), as the receiver will ignore duplicate or out-of-order ACK_FREQUENCY frames based on the Sequence Number.

 An endpoint can send multiple ACK_FREQUENCY frames with different values within a